AI Data Center Power - Market Intelligence

 • Signed Google + TVA PPA; 500 MW hyperscaler commitment by 2035

-• 2,000+ hours of pumped molten-salt testing — most advanced-reactor test data of any startup
+• 2,000+ hours of pumped molten-salt testing, the most advanced-reactor test data of any startup

 • $303M milestone-based DOE ARDP backing; 14 NRC topical reports approved